 When you are involved in a traffic accident that results in a fatality, charges may range from Reckless Driving to Vehicular Manslaughter and Reckless Homicide.
 An experienced criminal defense attorney knows how to minimize these traffic charges and consequences.
-The criminal defense attorneys at Bannister, Wyatt & Stalvey, LLC help you form your best defense against changes related to reckless driving or vehicular manslaughter, and also understand how to protect you in the future from further, and often more serious, charges.

 Traffic accidents resulting in a death carry serious consequences.
 While not all traffic-related deaths carry a charge or conviction, reckless homicide charges can be filed in situations where the driver at fault: